vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/prepare_oim.rst

 * ``network_spec.yml``: This input file is located in the ``/opt/omnia/input/project_default`` folder and contains the necessary configurations for the cluster network.
 * ``provision_config_credentials.yml``: This input file is located in the ``/opt/omnia/input/project_default`` folder and contains the necessary passwords required for provisioning the cluster.
 * ``software_config.json``: This input file is located in the ``/opt/omnia/input/project_default`` folder and contains the details about the software packages which are to be installed on the cluster.
+* ``local_repo_config.yml``: This input file is located in the ``/opt/omnia/input/project_default`` folder and contains the details about the local repositories which are to be created on the cluster.

 1. ``network_spec.yml``
 ------------------------